 Alan Titchmarsh's favourite evergreen shrubs

-Azaleas are compact evergreen shrubs that are smothered in bright flowers in spring.
-There are thousands of cultivars to choose from, with flowers ranging in colour from pinks, magenta and purple to red, orange and yellow.
+Japanese azaleas are compact evergreen shrubs which are smothered in bright flowers in spring.
+There are hundreds of varieties to choose from, with flowers ranging in colour from pinks, magenta and purple to red, orange and yellow.
 Azaleas are perfect for growing in a damp, shady part of the garden.
-They do best in acidic soil, but if you do not have this in your area, you can grow dwarf varieties in pots, using peat-free ericaceous compost.
-Azaleas are closely related to rhododendrons, which are similar, but not always evergreen.
+They do best in acidic soil, but if you do not have this in your area, you can grow dwarf varieties in pots using peat-free ericaceous compost.

 Height x Spread: from 1m x 1m